sy-wada/blue_benchmark_with_transformers/README.md

 - <a id="sbaker"></a>Baker S, Silins I, Guo Y, Ali I, Högberg J, Stenius U, Korhonen A. [Automatic semantic classification of scientific literature according to the hallmarks of cancer](https://www.ncbi.nlm.nih.gov/pubmed/26454282). *Bioinformatics (Oxford, England)*.
 2016 32: 432–440.
 - <a id="zz"></a>Zhang ML, Zhou ZH.
 [A review on multi-label learning algorithms](https://ieeexplore.ieee.org/document/6471714). *IEEE Transactions on Knowledge and Data Engineering*.
 2014 26(8): 1819–1837.
 - <a id="jdu"></a>Du J, Chen Q, Peng Y, Xiang Y, Tao C, Lu Z. [ML-Net: multilabel classification of biomedical texts with deep neural networks](https://academic.oup.com/jamia/article/26/11/1279/5522430). *Journal of the American Medical Informatics Association (JAMIA)*.
 2019 Nov; 26(11); 1279–1285.
+- <a id="aromanov"></a>Romanov A, Shivade C. [Lessons from Natural Language Inference in the Clinical Domain](https://www.aclweb.org/anthology/D18-1187/).
+In *Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing*.
+2018: 1586-1596.